Monday, December 27, 2010

 Copan - Part 5 - Copan Ruinas

 We felt very comfortable in town.
 One evening was especially festive.
 Two of the Honduran soccer teams were playing.
-All day long we saw flags and banners and other signs of support for the teams.
-They set up a movie screen in the square and televised the game to a sizable crowd, and of course every television in town was tuned to the game.
-Everyone was in great spirits and with each score the entire town would erupt with cheer.
+All day long, we saw flags and banners and other signs of support for the teams.
+They set up a movie screen in the square and televised the game to a sizable crowd, and of course, every television in town was tuned to the game.
+Everyone was in great spirits, and with each score, the entire town would erupt with cheer.

 Scenes from our time in Copan Ruinas